 College Credit Plus

-Bluffton University provides an opportunity for Bluffton High School and Lake Center Christian School students to enroll in university courses for high school and/or college credit.
+Bluffton University provides an opportunity for Bluffton High School students to enroll in university courses for high school and/or college credit.
+At this time, we do not have articulation agreements with other high schools.
 The intent of the program is to enrich the learning of high school students; not to replace courses offered at the high school level.

-While participating in Bluffton's CCP program, you will study and learn with college students, learn from Bluffton professors who are highly respected within their disciplines, and form lasting relationships with your fellow classmates and professors.
+While participating in Bluffton’s CCP program, you will study and learn with college students, learn from highly respected Bluffton professors and form friendships with your classmates and professors.

-- The deadline for new applications is May 1 for fall semester and Dec.
+- Program application: The deadline for new applications is May 1 for fall semester and Dec.
 1 for spring semester No exceptions.
-Note: Students who met the May 1 deadline DO NOT need to re-apply by Dec.
-1. The December deadline is for students who missed the May deadline and wish to take courses in spring semester.
+Note: Students who met the May 1 deadline DO NOT need to re-apply.
+The December deadline is for students who missed the May deadline and wish to take courses in spring semester.

 - Students who have previously taken CCP courses through Bluffton University DO NOT need to re-apply each year.
 By listing Bluffton on their letter of intent (due to the high school by April 1) and sending an updated transcript, their participation is confirmed.

 - Students must meet both the Bluffton University admission standards as well as the college readiness standards as defined by the state of Ohio.
 Please see your guidance counselor for more detail.